UnivTraveller/univtraveller.github.io/_pages/about.md

 ---
 Hey, thanks for stopping by! :wave:

-I am an incoming Ph.D. student in Computer Science at [National University Singapore (NUS)](https://www.comp.nus.edu.sg/cs/).
+I am currently in my first year as a Ph.D. student in Computer Science at [National University Singapore (NUS)](https://www.comp.nus.edu.sg/cs/).
 Before that, I received my B.S. in Computer Science and Statistics from [University of Illinois at Urbana-Champaign (UIUC)](https://illinois.edu/), where I was fortunated to be mentored by Prof. [Jiawei Han](http://hanj.cs.illinois.edu/) and Prof. [Jingrui He](https://www.hejingrui.org/).

-<strong>Research:</strong> My interest spans multiple areas, including representation learning, trustworthy machine learning, and data-centric AI.
-I am particularly interested in developing *Data Optimization* methods to improve the efficiency, reliability and interpretability of ML models from a data-centric view.
-In the long run, I want to make machine learning techniques accessible to everyone and enhance people's lives by making it cost-efficient and trustworthy.
+<strong>Research:</strong> My research focuses on data-centric and generative artificial intelligence.
+I focus on optimizing small, highquality datasets to improve the capacity and reliability of AI models, including diffusion and multimodal language models.
+My goal is to develop AI that comprehends and complements human behavior and cognitive styles, ensuring that the technology advances in harmony with human values and augments human capabilities.

-**Feel free to drop me an e-mail or contact me by twitter, if you are interested in my research and want to discuss relevant research topic or potential collaborations!** :smile:
+**Feel free to drop me an e-mail or contact me by twitter, if you are interested in my research and want to discuss relevant research topic or potential collaborations!** (WeChat: whn769452159) :smile:

 [//]: # (This is some random text -- this should change frontend2.)